 The book is called A Noble Fragment Being a Leaf of the Gutenberg Bible (catalog record here) with a "bibliographical essay" by A. Edward Newton, a well-known early-twentieth century book collector (more on his essay in a moment).

-A Noble Fragment was published in 1921, and was in fact the first book of its kind -- which accounts for the fact that the De Ricci First Folio leaf book (mentioned in the last post), which was published only five years later, mimics its title so closely.
-According to John Carter's ABC for Book Collectors (available in a PDF here) this very book was the original leaf book, and it is worth quoting his definition at length:
+A Noble Fragment was published in 1921, and was one of the first books of its kind -- which accounts for the fact that the De Ricci First Folio leaf book (mentioned in the last post), which was published only five years later, mimics its title so closely.
+The definition of a "leaf book," according to John Carter's ABC for Book Collectors (available in a PDF here) is worth quoting at length:

 A leaf book is (or was--they are out of fashion) a way of making a silk purse out of a sow's ear.
 A seriously imperfect copy of a famous book presented the opportunity: some suitable authority on the book would be asked to write an essay on it, a distinguished printer would be asked to give it typographic form, choosing a page slightly larger than that of the book in question, and printing as many copies as there were surviving leaves.
 The whole would be handsomely bound, with one leaf of the original laid in.
 (138)Carter states that A Noble Fragment used some 200+ leaves from an imperfect copy of the 42-line bible, and goes on to make a statement about the ethical valence of such a project: